FWanc/Local-Consistency-Guidance/README.md

 ## Personlized Training

-You can take 20 512-by-512 anime character faces from the anime /GC to train Dreambooth yourself.
+You can take 20 512-by-512 anime character faces from the anime/CG to train Dreambooth yourself.
 For specific training, see[Dreambooth](https://huggingface.co/docs/diffusers/training/dreambooth)

 Or you can go from[Civitai](https://civitai.com/) download SD1.5 Dreambooth model and use it directly.